soniachan1031/Prescribr-Mobile-App/README.md

 - **Cross-device Sync**: Your data syncs across all your devices
 - **Voice Interaction**: Full speech recognition and text-to-speech capabilities

+## Security

+### API Key Security

+This project uses environment variables to manage API keys and sensitive configuration data:

+1. All API keys are stored in a `.env` file that is not committed to version control
+2. A `.env.example` file is provided as a template for setting up your own environment variables
+3. Firebase API keys are loaded dynamically through environment variables at runtime

+### API Key Rotation Process

+If you need to rotate your Firebase API keys (e.g., after a security incident):

+1. Generate new API keys in the Firebase console
+2. Update your `.env` file with the new keys
+3. Revoke the old API keys in the Firebase console
+4. Deploy your updated application

+### Securing Configuration Files

+The following files contain sensitive information and should never be committed to public repositories:

+- `.env` - Contains all API keys and sensitive configuration
+- `lib/utils/api_keys.dart` - Contains API keys for external services
+- `android/app/google-services.json` - Contains Firebase configuration for Android
+- `ios/Runner/GoogleService-Info.plist` - Contains Firebase configuration for iOS

 ## Technology Stack

 - **Frontend**: Flutter (Dart)